djeada/Linux-Notes/notes/files_and_dirs.md

 ## Remove files

-The <code>rm</code> command removes file(s).
+The `rm` command removes file(s).
 By default Linux will prompt the user for confirmation before removing the file.

 ```bash
 rm file_1.txt file_2.txt